What does the COSAR card do?

 If someone does not have a Colorado Outdoor Recreation Search and Rescue Card (or one of the licenses or registrations) the county or its search and rescue team bears the expenses that might be incurred in a search or rescue.
 If a financially-strapped county or SAR team accrues previous un-reimbursed extraordinary costs, it may be difficult for them to properly respond to your emergency.

-How does the COSAR card assist SAR teams?
+How does the COSAR card assist SAR teams and SCRG?

 Through SAR Fund grants, SAR teams receive equipment, such as radios or ropes, and send team members to special SAR training courses.
 The fund will also pay for team or volunteers' equipment that is damaged during SAR missions.